 Enhanced maneuverability is one reason people choose to drive motorcycles.
 However, the factors that make a motorcycle more maneuverable than a passenger car—their lightness, small size, and agility—also make a motorcyclist more vulnerable.
 Many drivers simply don't see motorcycles while changing lanes or merging with freeway traffic.
 It is easy for a driver to miss a motorcycle in a truck's blind spot, for example, or for a driver making a left turn to hit an oncoming motorcycle that engages in lane splitting to move to the front of a line of stopped traffic.

-Most often, motorcycle accident happen because somebody involved was negligent.
+Most often, motorcycle accidents happen because somebody involved was negligent.
 An accident that might be inconsequential when two passenger cars are involved can be devastating when a motorcycle is involved.
 There are no layers of metal protection between a motorcyclist and a passenger car striking it.
 Even when a motorcyclist wears a helmet, he or she may suffer a brain injury after an accident.
 Catastrophic injuries are common in motorcycle accident cases.
 Those who suffer serious injuries or disabilities in a crash may have to change vocations.

 Damages After a Motorcycle Accident